nishtahir/language-kotlin/README.md

 ## Setup

-This project is build using a couple of handy node scripts.
-You will need to install the project dependencies to begin
+This project is built using a couple of handy node scripts.
+Begin by installing the required dependencies.

 ```
 $ npm install